golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 def f:
 ```

-The Ray decorator declares that the method can be executed remotely (on a different node).
-Ray scheduler kicks in when it sees this decorator.
+Ray's `remote` decorator turns a regular local funtion into Ray's an object, which enables the function to be executed remotely (on a different node).
+When you subsequently call its `.remote` method, Ray scheduler will queue its execution.
-In our case, the method just sleeps for a moment and then returns the IP address of the node it was executed on.
+In our case, the function just sleeps for a moment and then returns the IP address of the node it was executed on.

 ```python
 object_ids = [f.remote() for _ in range(1000)]
 ```

-We run the method using the `remote` method added by the `@ray.remote` decorator.
-It immediately returns an id - a future - that can be used to get the results later.
+What happens when you call the `remote` method added by the `@ray.remote` decorator, is that it immediately returns an id - a kind of a future promise - that can be used to get the results later.

 ## Waiting for the results of remote calls